logo

 This person definitely had a lot to say here.

-Most likely to bite are the dogs on opposite sides of temperament and training: the most fearful ones and the most cocky ones.
+The dogs most likely to bite are those on opposite sides of temperament and training: the most fearful ones and the most cocky ones.

-For every fear-biter there is a spoiled brat who has gotten his way by lunging at people.
-Fear can be genetic or the result of bad experience.
-Or poor training.
+For every fear-biter, there is a spoiled brat who has gotten his way by lunging at people.
+Fear can be genetic or the result of a bad experience or poor training.
 My most recent dog was trained to bite by her previous owner’s veterinarian and her techs because they had no idea what they were doing.

-Every five weeks they would drug him, muzzle him and two or three techs would pin him to the floor, while another tech would trim his nails.
-This resulted in such abject terror that the dog would express his anals every time.
+Every five weeks, they would drug him, muzzle him, and two or three techs would pin him to the floor while another tech would trim his nails.
+This resulted in such abject terror that the dog would express his anal glands every time.

 Bad training, and the vet didn’t even realize she was doing that.